globau/arc-review/README.md

 ### Configuration

-`review` has an INI style configuration file to control defaults: `~/.review-config`
+`moz-phab` has an INI style configuration file to control defaults: `~/.moz-phab-config`

 This file will be created if it doesn't exist.